 Industrial Pretreatment Portland

-PWD industrial pretreatment staff issue permits to industrial users of the wastewater system in Portland.
-As of the end of 2018 there were 26 permitted industrial users in the program.
+The Portland Water District issues permits to industrial users of the wastewater system in Portland.
+As of August 2022 there were 26 permitted industrial users in the program.
 Industries are permitted when they meet one or more of the following conditions:

 - Discharge an average of 25,000 gallons or more of process wastewater per day